jeffpar/pcjs.v1/blog/2015/06/05/README.md

     0CE0:0106
     -g

-and the following "text" will appear at the top of the screen, in 640x200 16-color graphics mode 0x0E:
+the following "text" appeared at the top of the screen, in 640x200 16-color graphics mode 0x0E:

     AX=0B01  BX=0000  CX=0000  DX=0000  SP=FFEE  BP=0000  SI=0000  DI=0000
     DS=0CE0  ES=0CE0  SS=0CE0  CS=0CE0  IP=0105   NV UP EI PL NZ NA PO NC
     0CE0:0105 CC            INT     3
     -

-If I typed "q", then "cls" and finally "dir", the screen would properly fill with DOS directory contents.
-However, as soon as the screen started to scroll, the screen contents became garbled.
+When I typed "q", then "cls" and finally "dir", the screen filled with DOS directory contents.
+But as soon as the screen started to scroll, the screen contents became garbled.
 Other EGA graphics modes, like 640x350 16-color mode 0x10, didn't have this problem.

 To investigate, I set a breakpoint in the IBM EGA ROM where the scrolling starts, at 0xC000:12EA (see p.130 of the